oc-devdept/vc-cloud/Readme.txt

 This method is used to retrieve all Models under a Tag GET - /tags/getAllTagsModels/:id
 Return a JSON data type = response.data.fields : Array

+RETRIEVE FEATURED GRADES

+This method is used to retrieve Featured Grades
+GET - /products/getAllFeaturedCars
+Return a JSON data type = response.data.fields : Array